bitBeater/minecraft-server-launcher/README.md

 # Minecraft Server Launcher

-A Node.js script for managing and updating Minecraft servers.
+A Deno script for managing and updating Minecraft servers.

 ## Introduction